How to install Canonical Kubernetes with DISA STIG hardening

 Prerequisites

-The host STIG recommends enabling the host firewall (UFW), but does not do so automatically.
-We recommend following our guide to configure UFW.
-This can be done before applying the host STIG and will help avoid connectivity issues that often happen when enabling UFW with the default configuration.
+DISA STIG for the host recommends enabling the host firewall.
+This is not done automatically and we recommend following our guide to configure Uncomplicated Firewall (UFW).
+This should be done before applying the host STIG steps and will help avoid connectivity issues that often happen when enabling UFW with the default configuration.

 sudo pro enable usg